Realization of groups with pairing as Jacobians of finite graphs: Background

 \subsection{Jacobians of graphs}

 We briefly recall the basics of divisor theory on graphs.
 We refer to~\cite{BN07} for further details.
+In this paper a \textit{graph} will mean a finite connected graph, possibly with multiple edges, but without loops at vertices.
+A \textit{simple graph} is a graph without multiple edges.
 A \textit{divisor} on a graph is an integral linear combination of vertices, and we write a divisor as

 where each $D(v)$ is an integer.
 The \textit{degree} of a divisor $D$ is

 It is common to think of a divisor as a configuration of ``chips'' and ``anti-chips'' on the vertices of the graph, so that the degree is just the total number of chips.